Skip to main content

 kubectl apply -f {{ target_path }}/deployment/main.yaml

-The target_path delivers the current execution folder, for example:
+The target_path provides the current execution folder.
+Example: '/home/linus/scheduler'.

 # Example in a Plugin/Hook